slhernandez/Watermark/README.md

 ```

 For security reasons, the values for these db settings will be sent via email.
 Once the proper settings have been applied, rename .env_sample to .env for [dotenv](https://github.com/motdotla/dotenv) to pickup.

+The command that was used to create the PostgreSQL table can be referenced in the SQL folder found in server.

 ## Server (Express Server)